yannbreizh/ansible-packer-terraform-test/README.md

-Ansible, Packer, and Terraform Demo
+Ansible, Packer, and Terraform test
 ===

-This project combines Ansible, Packer, and Terraform to show how you can automagically script and deploy a server with no manual configuration.
-In case you're unfamiliar with these 3 tools:
+This project combines Ansible, Packer, and Terraform to show how to automagically script and deploy a server with no manual configuration.
 * [Ansible](https://www.ansible.com/) - Automates server configuration
 * [Packer](https://www.packer.io/) - Builds images of a configured server, but doesn't actually deploy it